sunnyzwu/cryopreservation_scRNAseq/README.md

 ### 08 CITESeq_analysis
 Seurat processing and visualisation of CITESeq data of an independent breast cancer cryopreserved as solid tissue (CT).

+### Data availability
+The scRNA-Seq data from this study has been deposited in the European Nucleotide Archive (ENA) under the accession code XXXXX.
+This depository includes the demultiplexed paired ended reads (R1 and R2), Illumina indices and bam files processed using the Cellranger software.
+These paired ended reads (R1 and R2) and Illumina indices can be used for input for data reprocessing from the '01 cellranger count processing' step.

+### Contact
+Please email s.wu@garvan.org.au for any additional questions about the analytical methods used in this paper.
+All other relevant data are available from the authors upon request.